webdevsnarsky/aza-present/wp-content/plugins/wp-migrate-db/readme.txt

 3. Saving the exported database

 == Changelog ==

+= WP Migrate DB 2.1.1 - 2021-08-18 =
+* Improvement: Migrations can now be run on sites that use the default permalink structure
+* Bug fix: PHP fatal error when running find and replace on a serialized unclonable object
+* Bug fix: PHP notices during an existing find and replace related to the addition of regex support

 = WP Migrate DB 2.1 - 2021-08-04 =
 * New: Case-sensitive custom find and replace